Extinction Rebellion stage 'silent' city centre protest

 Last October, Ely XR staged a protest outside East Cambridgeshire District Council’s offices on Nutholt Lane.

-In response, council leader, Cllr Anna Bailey, said at the time that “strides are being made” to tackle climate change locally.
+In response, council leader, Councillor Anna Bailey, said at the time that “strides are being made” to tackle climate change locally.

 Most Read